Oliver McCall vs. Larry Holmes: Aftermath

 Oliver McCall's next bout was against British veteran Frank Bruno, who defeated him later in 1995 to win the title.
-Bruno in turn would immediately lose the title in his first defense against Mike Tyson, whom the winner of the fight was contractually obligated to face.
+Bruno in turn would immediately lose the title in his first defence against Mike Tyson, whom the winner of the fight was contractually obligated to face.

-Bruce Seldon would make one successful defense of his WBA title, defeating Joe Hipp by TKO in the tenth round on the undercard of Tyson's comeback fight event.
+Bruce Seldon would make one successful defence of his WBA title, defeating Joe Hipp by TKO in the tenth round on the undercard of Tyson's comeback fight event.
 In his next fight after that, he defended the title against Tyson, who knocked him out in the first round.

-Félix Trinidad would hold onto the IBF welterweight championship until 1999, making a total of fourteen successful defenses.
+Félix Trinidad would hold onto the IBF welterweight championship until 1999, making a total of fourteen successful defences.
 After winning the WBC and lineal championships from Oscar De La Hoya that year, he moved up in weight and by 2001 had also won titles at junior middleweight and middleweight.

-Julio César Chávez would make one more sanctioned defense of his WBC and lineal super lightweight titles before losing them to De La Hoya by knockout in June 1996, the first time in his career he had been stopped.
+Julio César Chávez would make one more sanctioned defence of his WBC and lineal super lightweight titles before losing them to De La Hoya by knockout in June 1996, the first time in his career he had been stopped.
 He continued fighting until 2005, finishing with a career record of 107 wins, 6 losses, and 2 draws.

 Terry Norris and Luis Santana fought for a third time on the Tyson comeback undercard, and this time there was a definitive winner as Norris knocked Santana out in the second round to regain the WBC super welterweight title.
 Norris then added the IBF championship and the lineal championship to his resume by beating Paul Vaden in his next fight.
 He would hold those titles until 1997.